csfeeser/Python/solutions/paramiko solution.md

 The question was asked how one might write a script that does the following:

-a.
-Have a list of servers
+1. Have a list of servers
-b.
-SSH to each server
+2. SSH to each server
-c. cd to a directory
+3. `cd` to a directory
-d.
-Execute a command to find out a software version
+4. Execute a command to find out a software version
-e.
-Transfer result to Excel in 2 columns: ServerName and Software-version
+5. Transfer result to Excel in two columns: `ServerName` and `Software-version`

 For a list of servers, an easy to change/update document would be YAML, like so: